 Diabetics often count carbs in an effort to help keep their blood sugar levels under control.
 It is important for diabetics to talk with their healthcare provider or a registered dietician about diet specifics.
 Eating carbs increases blood glucose levels.
 For diabetics, knowing how many carbohydrates are eaten can provide an accurate estimate as to what blood glucose levels will result from eating certain foods.

 Many athletes also count carbs to be sure they're feeding their bodies enough dietary fuel for their rigorous lifestyle.
 Unlike those who limit carbs for weight loss, athletes count carbs to make sure they get enough.
-The Olympic Training Center in Colorado Springs states that endurance athletes who eat a high-carbohydrate diet are able to exercise longer than their counterparts who restrict carbs and eat a high fat diet.
+Team USA.org states that endurance athletes who eat a high-carbohydrate diet are able to exercise longer than their counterparts who restrict carbs and eat a high fat diet.
 However, a high-carbohydrate diet is not recommended as a long term eating plan, because the body will become accustomed to burning only carbs for energy instead of fatty acids found in fats.

 Foods that Contain Carbohydrates